iese-bad/datacamp-courses/Python Courses.md

 Peter Bull

+### Importing and Managing Financial Data in Python

+In this course, you'll learn how to import and manage financial data in Python using various tools and sources.

+9,300 participants

+5 hours Stefan Jansen

 ### Data Types for Data Science

 Consolidate and extend your knowledge of Python data types such as lists, dictionaries, and tuples, leveraging them t...